benc-uk/chatr/readme.md

 # Known Issues

-- Won't run in Firefox as top level await is not supported
+- Won't run in Firefox as top level await is not yet supported